MitchellBradley1/FinalProject/SRS.md

    *  **Preconditions:** The user must have a valid email that can recieve emails.
 A password that fits safety constraints, and a name to attatch to the account.
    *  **PostCondition:** The user must be logged in with their account and have their previous wishlist load as well as cart if anything wasn't removed from last login session.

+Member - Monish Soundar Raj

+* **ID:** UC-1
+  * **Description:** Searching for shoes by brand.
+  * **Actors:** User, Online Shoe store.
+  * **Preconditions:** The user clicks on the search bar located in the nav-bar to make it active and searches to find shoes of a specific brand.
+  * **Postconditions:** The user is presented with a page displaying the shoes of the brand the user searched for.

+  * **ID:** UC-2
+  * **Description:** Viewing product details to make a purchase.
+  * **Actors:** User, Online Shoe store.
+  * **Preconditions:** The user clicks on the product that they wanted to learn more about.
+  * **Postconditions:** The user is displayed with a product display page, which shows the user the selected product desciption, price, let's users select the quantity, let's users select the size and let's user to add the product to cart or buy it with one click.

 ## User Stories